Effective migration governance needed for effective labour mobility - IOM - Ghana Business News

 She was speaking at a day’s forum organised by the Ministry of Employment and Labour Relations on International Professional Labour Mobility.

-Ms Lopez-Ekra said migration to the Middle East is a fairly new trend for countries like Ghana and bilateral labour agreements are effective ways to manage these mobility corridors, as Ghana recently signed such an agreement with Qatar.
+Ms Lopez-Ekra said migration to the Middle East is fairly new trend for countries like Ghana and bilateral labour agreements are effective ways to manage these mobility corridors- as Ghana recently signed such an agreement with Qatar.

 She said cross-border labour and skills mobility is critical for the development of the African continent as well as for regional integration.

-Ms Lopez-Ekra said contrary to popular perceptions, many African migrants move within the continent, but not much is being done to harness the potential benefits of the mobility.
+Ms Lopez-Ekra said contrary to popular perceptions many African migrants move within the African continent but not much is being done to harness the potential benefits of the mobility.

-“many migrants are empowered by migration, creating new and better lives for themselves and their families and contributing to the development of their communities of origin through financial and social remittances,” she added.
+Ms Lopez-Ekra said “many migrants are empowered by migration, creating new and better lives for themselves and their families and contributing to the development of their communities of origin through financial and social remittances”.

-She said in 2015, migrants sent back over $600 billion in remittances .
-The amount she said, is three times larger than the official development assistance.
+She said in 2015, migrants sent back over $600 billion in remittances – and that amount that is three times larger than the official development assistance.

 She said Ghana received about $3.8 billion in formal remittances in 2018, making it the second largest recipient of remittances in the sub-Saharan region after Nigeria.